 - Online Security

-There is a wide range of security threats out there that hamper electronic commerce.
+There is a wide range of ecommerce security threats out there that hamper trade over the internet.
 The primary motive behind all these security threats is to exploit the victim in terms of money.
 These include credit card frauds, malware, phishing attacks, hacking, spams, etc.

 - System Reliability